The Citadel Bulldogs

 The Citadel Bulldogs are the athletic teams that represent The Citadel.
 All sports participate in the NCAA Division I except football, which competes in the NCAA Division I Football Championship Subdivision (FCS).
 Since 1936, varsity sports have competed in the Southern Conference.
 The Citadel fields teams in sixteen sports, nine for men and seven for women.
+Members of the corps of cadets and non-cadet day and night students are eligible to participate in Citadel athletics.

 The Citadel is one of only two Division I schools that do not sponsor women's basketball; the other is fellow Southern Conference member and senior military college VMI.

 Conference affiliations

 The Citadel competes in the Southern Conference for all sports.

 Southern Intercollegiate Athletic Association

 From 1909 to 1935, The Citadel played as a part of the Southern Intercollegiate Athletic Association, a conglomerate of many schools which gave birth to the Southern Conference during a clash over freshman eligibility.
 The Citadel remained in the SIAA after eight schools joined with six non-SIAA members to create the SoCon in 1921.